 • Construction services

-What is the Penalty for not Using the Split Payment Mechanism in Poland?
+What Is the Penalty for Not Using the Split Payment Mechanism in Poland?

 Both sellers and buyers can be faced with penalties for improper split payment mechanism usage.
 If a seller of goods or services in one of the mandatory categories fails to specify “Mechanizm podzielonej płatności” (split payment mechanism) on an invoice, they will face a fine of 100% VAT.
 On the flipside, if a buyer does not pay using the split payment mechanism, they will also be handed a 100% VAT sanction.

-How can the Split Payment Mechanism in Poland Benefit Businesses?
+How Can the Split Payment Mechanism in Poland Benefit Businesses?

 All VAT taxpayers are included in the Ministry of Finance’s “white book of taxpayers”.
 Among other details, this book contains the correct bank account numbers of businesses registered for VAT in Poland.
 Businesses must be paid into the accounts listed, and face penalties for using unpublished bank accounts.
 Being able to verify bank account numbers against this database can help buyers establish trust in a seller.